 Frequently Asked Questions (FAQ)

-No, it does not.
-The camera creates its own local wifi network that your phone connects to.
-This connection is used for direct file transfers and does not require an internet connection or use your cellular data plan.
+No, a WiFi dash cam does not use your mobile data.
+The camera establishes its own local WiFi network for direct file transfers and does not require an internet connection or consume your cellular data plan.

-Yes, the wifi networks created by dash cams are password-protected.
-To access the camera’s feed or files, a user must have the password, which you can typically change within the app’s settings for added security.
+Yes, the WiFi networks created by dash cams are password-protected.
+To access the camera’s feed or files, a user must have the password, which can typically be changed within the app’s settings for enhanced security.

-The range is usually between 15 and 30 feet (5-10 meters).
-This is more than enough to connect from the driver’s seat or while standing next to your car, but it is not designed for long-range remote viewing unless you have a specific cloud-enabled model.
+The typical range of a WiFi dash cam signal is between 15 and 30 feet (5-10 meters).
+This range is sufficient for connecting from inside or near your vehicle, but it is not designed for long-range remote viewing unless it’s a specific cloud-enabled model.

 Can I connect my phone to the internet while connected to the dash cam?

-This depends on your smartphone’s operating system.
-Some phones can use cellular data for internet access while connected to a non-internet wifi source, while others may disable it.
-However, you typically only need to be connected to the dash cam for short periods to download a file or change settings.
+This functionality varies by smartphone operating system.
+Some phones can utilize cellular data for internet access while simultaneously connected to a non-internet WiFi source, while others may disable cellular data.
+However, connection to the dash cam is usually brief, only for downloading files or adjusting settings.

-Absolutely.
-The camera records all footage directly onto a microSD card.
-The wifi feature is purely for accessing what’s on the card, not for recording.
-Always invest in a high-endurance microSD card designed for the constant rewriting that dash cams perform.
+Yes, a memory card is absolutely essential for a WiFi dash cam.
+The camera records all footage directly onto a microSD card, and the WiFi feature is solely for accessing the content on that card, not for recording.
+Always use a high-endurance microSD card designed for the continuous rewriting demands of dash cams.

 The Final Verdict